Thomas Welsh (general): Early life and career

 Thomas Welsh was born in Columbia, Pennsylvania on May 5, 1824, the third of four children born to Charles Welsh and Nancy (Dougherty) Welsh.
 His father died before his third birthday, and at the age of 8, he left home to work in a nail factory.
-Thus began a long series of jobs including farming, factory work and the lumber business, in the towns of Colemanville, Gap, and Bird in Hand, through which he became self-sufficient at an early age.
-He attended school only sporadically, attaining the equivalent of four to five years of formal schooling, but was self-taught, and became an educated man.
+Thus began a long series of jobs, including farming, factory work and the lumber business, in the towns of Colemanville, Gap, and Bird-in-Hand, through which he became self-sufficient at an early age.
+He attended school only sporadically, attaining the equivalent of four to five years of formal schooling, but was self-taught and became an educated man.
 At age 20, Welsh headed west to find work as an itinerant carpenter in Cincinnati, Ohio, and Fort Smith, Arkansas.

 Mexican War

-At the outbreak of the Mexican War, Welsh enlisted as a third sergeant in the 2nd Regiment Kentucky Volunteer Infantry.
-He served in the Monterey campaign under General Zachary Taylor.
-He was quickly promoted to first Sergeant then for reasons that have been lost, demoted to private.
+At the outbreak of the Mexican War, Welsh enlisted as a third sergeant in the 2nd Kentucky Infantry Regiment.
+He served in the Battle of Monterrey under General Zachary Taylor.
+He was quickly promoted to first Sergeant, then, for reasons that have been lost, demoted to private.

 Welsh was severely wounded at the Battle of Buena Vista on February 23, 1847, when he was hit by a musket ball which shattered the bone just below his right knee.
-Though the wound would leave him lame for the rest of his life, his regimental surgeon named Dr. Blanton was able to save his leg from amputation (Welsh would later name his first son after Dr. Blanton).
+Though the wound would leave him lame for the rest of his life, his regimental surgeon, Dr. Blanton, was able to save his leg from amputation (Welsh would later name his first son after Dr. Blanton).

 He returned to Columbia to recover and was received as a war hero.
 In January 1848, as soon as his wound had closed, he returned to service, accepting a commission as a second lieutenant in the 11th U.S. Infantry Regiment serving under General Winfield Scott in the Vera Cruz campaign.
 His leg wound had not fully healed, however, and in May 1848, he was sent home on medical leave.

 Political career and return to civilian life

 Returning to Columbia during the election year of 1848, Welsh became active in the local Democratic Party.
-He supported Democratic presidential nominee Lewis Cass in his race against Welsh's former commanding office Zachary Taylor.
+He supported Democratic presidential nominee Lewis Cass in his race against Welsh's former commanding officer Zachary Taylor.
 He also spoke out against Federal anti-slavery legislation, instead favoring a doctrine of popular sovereignty, which espoused each territory's right to determine its own slavery or anti-slavery laws.

 Welsh married Annie Young in October 1850.
 The first of their seven children was born in 1851.

 He became an enterprising businessman, opening a dry goods store in Columbia's Canal Basin, selling insurance, and operating a small fleet of canal boats which he named after his children.

 He was appointed weigh master in 1850 and lock superintendent a few years later.
 He was elected Justice of the Peace and also served as president of the Borough Council.